jackwillis/militanthistory/_lm_articles/01/labor-militant-editorial.md

 and then with your help, every month.
 Order extra copies to sell at your workplace, school or college, or to your friends.

+{:.final}
 <cite>Labor Militant</cite> has no rich backers.
 This issue has only been possible due to the sacrifice of workers and youth
 over the past months.
-Send us a donation to help us continue the work of providing an alternative to big business by building a conscious socialist leadership for U.S. labor.&nbsp;❧
+Send us a donation to help us continue the work of providing an alternative to big business by building a conscious socialist leadership for U.S. labor.